-One piece of kit you really can't do without whenrunning in low visibility is a good-quality headtorch.
-Not just any will do, you need one with a strong enough beam, that's wide enough to light up the trail ahead and around you, and can cope with an extended period on the go.
+One piece of kit you really can't do without when running in low visibility is a good-quality running head torch.
+Not just any running headtorch will do, you need one with a strong enough beam, that's wide enough to light up the trail ahead and around you, and can cope with an extended period on the go.

-Don't forget to always charge your headtorch to the max when venturing out on a run, and make sure it's fully functional.
+Don't forget to always charge your head torch to the max when venturing out on a run, and make sure it's fully functional.
 If you're heading out for an extended period of time or in an isolated area, it's worth taking a spare battery just in case yours fails.
 Jump to the bottom of this article for the key features to look out for in a running headlamp.

 1. Petzl NAO RL

-The first thing that grabs you about the Petzl NAO RL is the massive 1500 lumens on offer.
-That's
+The first thing that grabs you about the Petzl NAO RL running headtorch is the massive 1500 lumens

 - Bright lumen count

 - Not cheap, but you get what you pay for

 The Ledlenser NEO5R is a light and comfortable running headtorch, with a very reasonable

 Possibly the most stylish headlamp of the lot, the Silva Terra Scout H is made of hemp and 100%

 The Alpkit Qark head torch offers a compelling combination of affordability and performance,